HermanMartinus/justsketchme-frontend/_posts/2020-12-14-how-to-promote-and-self-publish-your-own-manga.md

 While this might not always allow you to directly promote your manga or comic book, participating in challenges is a huge activity amongst the online drawing communities and can help you gain followers and reach new people with your art.

-Inktober is a massive annual challenge series that is super fun to do and has loads of participants and fans, but a lesser-known but equally impressive one is the monthly [Character Design Challenge](https://www.facebook.com/groups/CharacterDesignChallenge), that has featured tasks or briefs that you can then execute in your style.
+Inktober is a massive annual challenge series that is super fun to do and has loads of participants and fans.
+A lesser-known but equally impressive one is the monthly [Character Design Challenge](https://www.facebook.com/groups/CharacterDesignChallenge) which has featured tasks or briefs that you can then execute in your style.

-If you have built up a solid fan base for your art or manga, why not also try doing a Draw This in Your Style Challenge (or #DTIYS) of one of your characters and let people get creative on their own accord.
+If you have built up a solid fan base for your art or manga why not also try doing a Draw This in Your Style Challenge (or #DTIYS) of one of your characters and let people get creative on their own accord.

 **Step 5: Try to get spotted!**

 Sometimes to get ahead you need a little help.
 While certain publishers like to stick to tried and tested formulas that are guaranteed at least a certain level of success with their existing readers, some are eager to try new things and experiment to create awesome new things that resonate with people unexpectedly.
-Think Webtoon and Saturday AM, and try and see if you can’t make use of tone these amazing platforms to rocket your manga to the big leagues.
+Think [Webtoon](https://www.webtoons.com/en/) and [Saturday AM](https://www.saturday-am.com/), and try and see if you can’t make use of tone these amazing platforms to rocket your manga to the big leagues.

 ![](/uploads/brett-jordan-nrwvt3z5dnc-unsplash.jpg)